 - They can reduce the efficiency of your air conditioner

 - They can cause the evaporator coil to freeze

 - Low refrigerant levels can cause the compressor in your air conditioner to overheat and give out, which will require you to replace the compressor (or the entire condenser!)

 If you take a few basic air conditioner maintenance steps now, along with having annual air conditioner tune ups, you can save yourself from a lot of trouble later.
-If you need an air conditioner tune up or air conditioner maintenance this spring, call Michael Bonsby Heating and Air Conditioning today!
+If you need an air conditioner tune up or air conditioner maintenance this spring, call Michael Bonsby HVAC & Plumbing today!